jdeath/ESPHomeAlpineBoiler/README.md

 | B- | Pin 7 | Often this is the brown/white cable .
 Will be writed with brown cable |
 | G Labled with Chinese Character  | Pin 6 | Often this is green .
 Might be optional, but I did it |

 Now the big trick is if your cable is short (mine was) you need a 120 Ohm resitor between A+ and B-.
 I soldered it on the two wires, a few mm before the 485 Module.
-Without this, you will get reflrections and get error messaages in ESPHome.
+Without this, you will get reflrections and get error messaages in ESPHome and nothing worked.
 Once I did this, things worked perfectly.

 Now connect other side of CAT 5/6 cable to the boiler.
 The boiler controller has a MODBUS RS485 interface that is accessed through a standard RJ45 jack on the side of the boiler.
 You want the top jack labeled "Boiler to Boiler".